Skardyy/Rhiza/readme.md

 > [!Tip]
 > did you know?
-> Rhiza is the spirit of roots and growth 🌱🌿
+> Rhiza means "Root" in greek 🌱🌿
 > rooting those apps for you